TerrySoba/DosPlatformGame/docs/README.md

 ## Development

-If you are interessted in the development of the game hop over to the [github](https://github.com/TerrySoba/DosPlatformGame) page.
+If you are interested in the development of the game hop over to the [github](https://github.com/TerrySoba/DosPlatformGame) page.
 The game is licensed under the MIT license.